uniba-dsg/sose-conference/_posts/2018-01-30-registration-final-paper-deadline-extended.markdown

 - 265 € IEEE student members
 - 340 € IEEE students non-members

-Late (after February 25th) or On-Site registration will be approx. 20% higher for all levels.
+Late (after March 2nd) or On-Site registration will be approx. 20% higher for all levels.